NewGaea/kasuto_hylian/archival/austin_work/pages/resources/lexicon_community.md

 # Hylian Dictionary - Community

 This file collects the official dictionary and wordlist used on Kasuto.net's Hylian Language Institute as well as all community contributions into a single list.
 This list can be separated into whatever format is necessary later on.

-> [!NOTE] Austin?
-> Austin was not working in simple Markdown when producing this file.
-They say they were using a program called CodeBrowser with a feature called "elastic tabstops."
->
-> This file **must** be compared against [[hcw-temp-holding]], and ~~[[Hylian Community Dictionary.txt]]~~ but should also be the final **preserved document** for the archive (even if the final filename changes from the current [[lexicon_community]].
->
->As a record of as many of the community-proposed words (from The Vinculum forums) as possible, this wordlist will not judge the quality of the words, and accepts every word that was proposed in the _Suggest New Words_ thread or other archived threads from The Vinculum.

 # Format Rules

 Although this file uses Markdown formatting, it is at heart a CSV table using tabstops to separate fields.
 This table is sorted on romanized alphabetical order.
 The Hylian Font column will use case-sensitive spellings for the romanized digraphs ch, dh, jh, kh, ng, sh, and th (C, D, J, K, N, S, and T), however it will be case-insensitive for vowel forms.